paulshorey/horizontal_carousel/README.md

 /* change "/esm" to "/cjs" if you're using CommonJS */
 ```

 Only one requirement: the carousel div must contain `.slides`.
-Children of `.slides` are the contents to be scrolled, and each can be any type of tag.
+Children of `.slides` are the contents to be scrolled, they can be anything.

 For the default CSS, the parent element must use `.horizontal_carousel` class name.
 Sorry about the underscore for people who don't like that.
 I like to use underscores (in personal projects) to keep variable names consistent.
 NPM does not allow capitalization.
 JS vars don't allow dashes.
-How do you prefer to name your modules?
+How do you prefer to name things?
 ```
 <div class="horizontal_carousel" id="myCarousel">
   <div class="slides">